colossalchicken/ink.js/README.md

 Ink.js is a tool that thinks outside the box, figuratively and literaly.
 Insted of using the canvas, ink.js uses HTML elements to render content.
-It is an object-oriented, simple, and does not require any installation.
+It is object-oriented, simple, and does not require any installation.
 <br><br>
 To use ink, add this script to the top of your HTML: